malhotra5/Manim-Tutorial/README.md

     python3 -m pip install -r requirements.txt   #Command 3
 ```

-> **NOTE:**: Although it is highly recommended, the following system installations are only required if you want to use `LaTeX`
+> **NOTE:** Although it is highly recommended, the following system installations are only required if you want to use `LaTeX`

 ### Linux Users
 These are the final system requirements: `Cairo`, `Latex`, `ffmpeg` and `sox`.